LucaCorvitto/GANime/README.md

 The Wassertein Distance is useful to make the training more stable (mitigating or avoiding the mode collapse).

 ## SRGAN
-At the end we wanted to add this other architecture to enhance the resolution of our images, from 64x64 to 512x512
+At the end we wanted to add this other architecture to enhance the resolution of our images, from 64x64 to 512x512.
+For this part we took inspiration from https://github.com/goldhuang/SRGAN-PyTorch

 ## STYLEGAN3
 This is the state of the art architecture.
 We wanted to try it and compare it to ours.
 The original code is available at https://github.com/NVlabs/stylegan3